Stainless Steel 316 Flanges

 DIN 1.4401 Forged Flanges Physical Properties

-The table below details the physical properties, such as thermal and electrical characteristics, of astm a182 316 material (DIN 1.4401).
+The table below details the physical properties, such as thermal and electrical characteristics, of ASTM A182 316 material (DIN 1.4401).

 Grade Density (kg/m³) Elastic Modulus (GPa) Mean Co-eff of Thermal Expansion (µm/m/°C) Thermal Conductivity (W/m·K) Specific Heat 0–100°C (J/kg·K) Electrical Resistivity (nΩ·m)